brief-ai-uchicago/About-Us/README.md

 For more detailed information on these capabilities and concepts, please refer to our comprehensive product documentation.

 <h1 style="">📖 Documentation</h1>
-For a complete guide to the documentation, please follow the steps outlined below to navigate through the GitHub repository:
+For a complete guide to the documentation, please follow the steps outlined below to navigate through the GitHub organization:

 * [Javi-The-Earnings-Call-Expert](https://github.com/brief-ai-uchicago/Javi-The-Earnings-Call-Expert): Chatbot powered by langchain.